Manhattan New York Temple: Symbols

 The fifth floor of the temple contains patron changing areas, a small chapel (which initially served as temple office space), and endowment ordinance rooms.
-The first endowment ordinance room (representing the traditional temple Creation Room, Garden Room, and World Room (or Telestial Kingdom)) incorporates wall-to-ceiling murals depicting the natural landscape and fauna common to the Hudson River Valley.
-The second endowment ordinance room (representing the Terrestrial Kingdom) extends approximately one and one-half floors high and contains two unadorned faux art glass windows and Ionic columns gilded with white gold leaf highlights.
+The first endowment ordinance room (representing the traditional temple creation, garden, and world rooms (or Telestial Kingdom)) has wall-to-ceiling murals depicting the natural landscape and fauna common to the Hudson River Valley.
+The second endowment room (representing the Terrestrial Kingdom) extends approximately one and one-half floors high and contains two unadorned faux art glass windows and Ionic columns gilded with white gold leaf highlights.
 Above the veil is a long horizontal art glass window with olive fruit and branches.
 The Celestial Room is perfectly square.
 Flanking its walls are 8 Corinthian columns (four half-columns and 4 quarter-columns), the capitals of which are lightly gilded with yellow and white gold leaf, plus 4 mirrors and two faux art glass windows with olive fruit and olive leaves surrounded by grapes and grape leaves.
 The height of the Celestial Room extends two stories and incorporates an upper-level balcony (which is non-accessible to patrons) that maximizes a sense of open vertical space.
 Above the balcony arches and art glass windows, on each of the room's walls, are four round abstract starburst windows.

 The sixth floor of the temple has a long hallway and an open stairwell that lead to two sealing rooms, each of which contains two faux art glass windows similar to (but not exactly the same as) those found in the Celestial Room.
 The walls of the Celestial Room and the two sealing rooms are finished in cream Venetian plaster.

 All interior art glass windows were created by Utah-based artist Tom Holdman.
-All are backlit in order to preserve a quiet atmosphere devoid of city traffic distractions.
-Along hallway walls are original works of art by noted landscape artists depicting scenes from nature as well as other artwork prints commonly found in other LDS temples and meetinghouses.
+All are backlit to preserve a quiet atmosphere devoid of city traffic distractions.
+Hallway walls have original works of art by landscape artists depicting scenes from nature as well as other artwork prints commonly found in other church temples and meetinghouses.
 Both the first endowment ordinance room and baptismal font murals were painted by Linda Curley Christensen.

 The temple exterior retains much of the original travertine stone facade.
 Also on the temple exterior are large art glass panels depicting flowing water.